-In 1986, Scott moved to Milwaukee to attend Marquette University.
-While still in school, he worked for IBM before leaving school in his senior year to work full-time in development for the American Red Cross.
+Scott went on to attend Marquette University in Milwaukee.
+While in school, he worked for IBM before leaving his senior year to take an opportunity to work full-time in finance and development for the American Red Cross.

-On June 5, 2012, Scott Walker became the first governor in American history to win a recall election - garnering more votes and a higher percentage than in his 2010 election, proving again that Wisconsinites want leaders in office who keep their promises.
+On June 5, 2012, Scott Walker became the first Governor in American history to survive a recall election.
+He received both more votes and a higher percentage of the vote than in his 2010 election, proving again that Wisconsinites want leaders in office who keep their promises.